kkterai/Gifty-app/README.md

 * [Figaro] - Simple, Heroku-friendly Rails app configuration using ENV and a single YAML file.

-### Todos

- - Add admin console
- - Add ability to list by store

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [this project's repository].
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.